BMW X1 hybrid (2019-2022) interior, dashboard & comfort

 The step up to xLine adds leather seats, extended interior lighting, heated seats, different 18-inch alloys and some extra body cladding, plus anti-dazzle rear-view mirrors and satin aluminium roof rails.
 M Sport cars get a sportier exterior treatment, including their own alloy-wheel design, plus sports front seats and a wider selection of leather trim options, as well as unique hexagonal aluminium trim inside.

 The option packs available across all trim levels are Comfort Pack II, Tech Pack I and Tech Pack II.
 Comfort Pack II adds keyless entry electric front seats with driver memory plus a heated steering wheel, while the two Tech Packs add adaptive LED headlights, wireless phone charging, a reversing camera, along with BMW Navigation Plus and a head-up display in the more pricey version.

 Infotainment, apps & sat nav

 The 10.25-inch infotainment screen mounted on the dashboard can be operated either by touch, voice commands or the handily placed rotary dial in the centre console.
 Either way, the system is slick and feels very responsive, despite no longer being BMW's latest system.
 It's simple to get to grips with and the graphics are particularly impressive, especially when using the detailed maps in the sat nav.
-Apple CarPlay is standard, but Android Auto has yet to appear.
+Apple CarPlay is standard, but Android Auto has yet to appear so you’ll need to rely on the car’s system if you’re not an iPhone user.

 In This Review